 TROUBLESHOOTING YOUR ICE FISHING

 Second, the amount of salt used can affect the melting of the ice.
-Too much salt and the ice will melt to fast.
+Too much salt and the ice will melt too fast.
 Or too little time on the ice, the string won’t have time to freeze to the cube!
+Measure the amounts of salt you use and compare.

-Turn your ice fishing activity into an experiment.
-Encourage your kids to come up with questions and to dig a little deeper in this science project.
+Turn your ice fishing activity into an easy experiment.
+Encourage your kids to come up with questions and to dig a little deeper into this science project.
+For example…

 - How many seconds is the right amount of time for the string to pick up the ice?